You are currently viewing Al Rabi Hiking Trail: Complete Guide to Khorfakkan’s Popular Mountain Trail (2025)

 Today, the U-533 wreck is a popular dive site, acting as an artificial reef and attracting diverse marine life.
 It stands as one of the few U-boat wrecks in the region, reflecting the strategic importance of the Arabian Gulf during World War II.

-Khorfakkan Port History: Views from Al Rabi Mountain Path
+Khorfakkan Port Views from Al Rabi Hiking Trail: Maritime History Below Your Feet

 From the heights of Al Rabi Trail, you’ll spot Khorfakkan Port below – the UAE’s only natural deepwater port on its eastern coast.
 Thanks to its location outside the Strait of Hormuz, ships can avoid the congested waterway entirely.
 As a result, vessels save up to three days of sailing time compared to other ports in the region.